 - What Is Tax Fraud?

-The IRS defines tax fraud as “an intentional wrongdoing on the part of a taxpayer with the specific purpose of evading a tax known or believed to be owing.”
+The IRS defines tax fraud as “intentional wrongdoing on the part of a taxpayer with the specific purpose of evading a tax known or believed to be owing.”
 To meet the IRS’s tax fraud definition, there must be both a tax due and owing, and fraudulent intent.

 1. Filing a Return With Missing or Incorrect Information

-Related: 31 Tips When Doing Your Own Taxes
+Related: Tips When Doing Your Own Taxes

 2. Incorrectly Claiming the Earned Income Tax Credit

-How to avoid it: Don’t file for the EITC if you have investment income exceeding $3,500.
+How to avoid it: Don’t file for the EITC if you have investment income exceeding $3,584.
 Child support, alimony, Social Security benefits and unemployment benefits do not contribute toward earned income.
 Your eligibility might fluctuate from year to year, so read the requirements closely each tax season.

 3. Abusing Tax Shelters

-Chances are, a tax shelter that sounds too good to be true likely is.
+A tax shelter that sounds too good to be true likely is.
 Often, accountants and wealth planners tempt taxpayers with vague or deceptive tax shelter “opportunities,” or offer “captive” insurance structures that are at odds with your genuine financial needs, duplicate your existing coverage or provide coverage for totally implausible events.
 Your barbershop in Indiana probably isn’t going to get attacked by tigers, so don’t use that excuse as a tax shelter.